KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/10-prophet-seer.md

     Their suffering **embodies the fragmentation** they diagnose, proving **Resonant Fidelity** through endurance.

 * **The Promise of Restoration (Return Compass):**
-    Within even dire pronouncements lies the **Return Compass**—the centropic potential for synthesis and renewal after deconstruction.
+    Within even dire pronouncements lies the **Return Compass**—the centropic potential for integration and renewal after deconstruction.
     A remnant remains, and a new covenant forms in the heart, signaling the **inevitable reorientation toward Aion.**

 ---